influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/suspendTemplate.md

 withDuration(duration)
 ```

-Duration is the seconds to wait before automatically resuming a template
+"Duration is the seconds to wait before automatically resuming a template"